ChristosPatitis/Restaurant-Business-Analysis/README.md

 │── data/
 │── sql/
 │── notebooks/
-│── dashboard/
+│── images/
 │── README.md

 ---

 ## Conclusion

-This project demonstrates how data analysis can be used to drive business decisions in the restaurant industry.
-By combining SQL analysis with business thinking, valuable insights can be extracted to improve revenue and profitability.
+This project shows how data analysis can be used to better understand business performance and support decision-making.

+By combining SQL, Python, and business thinking, it is possible to move from raw data to actionable insights that can improve both revenue and profitability.

 ---

 ## Author

 Christos Patitis
+Aspiring Data Analyst